insertSoul/odin-recipes/README.md

     Improvements - Add CSS rules to give the website color and better stylings.

 UPDATE 2:
-    Basic CSS rules have been added to give color and stlyings Also more learnt CSS rules such as boarders margins and paddings have been placed
+    Basic CSS rules have been added to give color and stylings Also more learnt CSS rules such as boarders margins and paddings have been placed

-   Improvemtns - Add in a flex box to demonstrate this skill
+   Improvements - Add in a flex box to demonstrate this skill